 In 2015, the time period for a birth parent to revoke the surrender of parental rights decreased from ten days to three days after the surrender.
 The three-day period does not include weekends and holidays.
 No reason is required for the revocation, and the child must be returned to the person entitled to custody prior to the surrender.

 The biological father’s rights must also be terminated.
-This can be done through a waiver of interest, consent, surrender, or involuntary termination of parental rights.
+This can be done through a waiver of interest, denial of paternity, surrender, or involuntary termination of parental rights.
 The birth mother will complete an affidavit regarding the identity of the birth father.
 If the birth father’s identity is unknown, your attorney will discuss your options for how to proceed.

-Independent adoptions occur when the child goes directly from the physical and legal custody of the birth parent to the physical and legal custody of the prospective adoptive parents without being placed in the custody of the State of Tennessee or an adoption agency.
-A home study is required by a licensed adoption agency, and that agency will provide supervision during the six-month waiting period mandated for non-relative adoptions.
+Independent adoptions occur when the child goes directly from the physical and legal custody of the birth parent to the physical and legal custody of the prospective adoptive parents without the involvement of an adoption agency or the foster care system.
+A home study is required and the home study agency will provide supervision during the six-month waiting period mandated for non-relative adoptions.
 The agency typically makes two or three additional visits during the period the child resides with the prospective adoptive family before the adoption is finalized.

 Part of the surrender process includes collection of the birth parents’ social and medical history.
 Birth mothers may also be willing to sign an authorization to release medical records allowing the prospective adoptive parents access to prenatal records and other pertinent information.

 Tennessee has strict laws concerning payments to birth mothers.
 Funds must be limited to actual expenses and only for a limited period before and directly after the birth.
 Funds should only be issued through your attorney’s trust account to ensure that there is a record of all payments and that your attorney has approved the legality of the expenditure.
-There are criminal penalties for payments to a birth parent that are outside the parameters of the law.
+All expenses will be disclosed to the court.